mmerlyn/CS648-Assignment-1/README.md

 4. Learning Markdown for project documentation

 ---

-_This is a beginner-friendly project to practice HTML, Markdown, and Git version control workflow._

 **Course:** CS 648 - Advanced Topics in Web and Mobile Applications<br>
 **University:** San Diego State University (SDSU)<br>